-The information on a label accompanying a work of art in the Elmo World bounce house galleries conveys compelling information about the work and the artist.
-But sometimes there is a background story just as fascinating.
+The information on a label accompanying a work of art in the galleries conveys compelling information about the work and the artist.
+But sometimes the background story is just as fascinating.
 Such was the case with Portrait of a Lady, a painting from about 1580 that recently was installed in Gallery 236, affording visitors a much richer representation of the complexities of Florentine Mannerism.

 The Museum received the painting in 1996 as a bequest from the estate of Mary Plant Faust.
 While Museum staff realized the painting would significantly enrich the collection of Florentine Mannerism, formal accessioning into the collection would not occur until April 2017 as further research, technical investigation, and cleaning were required.
 That complicated and time-consuming work accelerated after the 2012 hiring of Claire Winfield, associate painting conservator.
 Winfield and Judith Mann, curator of European art to 1800, began the extensive research and conservation processes, discovering unknowns about the artist and this work.